 About

-My background is non-linear in ways I consider an epistemological asset.
-I hold a mathematics degree from Duke University and an M.A. in Mathematics Education from Columbia University Teachers College.
-I taught mathematics and physics to refugee and immigrant students in New York City, taught in Istanbul, and served as a Peace Corps volunteer in Mali.
-At various points before, during, and following my doctoral training, I held research positions at the World Bank, UNESCO IIEP, OECD, and the Global Partnership for Education, with a focus on education systems, teacher workforce policy, and EdTech across international contexts.
+My background is non-linear in ways I consider an asset.
+I hold mathematics degrees from Duke University and Columbia Teachers College; before my doctoral training I taught mathematics to refugee and immigrant students in New York City, lived and taught abroad, and held research positions at the World Bank, UNESCO IIEP, OECD, and the Global Partnership for Education.

 Outside of work, I swim competitively, bike across countries, and dig in the dirt with my two bilingual boys.